hotrodorm/hotrod/README.md

 System.out.println("total=" + row.get("total")); // total=21
 ```

-Selecting from a table can be done as:
+You can select from a table using the following syntax:

 ```java
 List<Tuple1<Product>> rows = sql